gscottqueen/emotiv-bci-hdrp-vr/README.md

 ### 1. Open Explore
 [This build package is for demonstration of interactions without the brainware dependency.](https://drive.google.com/file/d/1Qlgar3oFswinqbXLeUL5ud7afwuF94OQ/view?usp=sharing)

-### 2. experimental-bci-integration-virtual
+### 2. Configuration for Virtual Devices

-We use this branch to work virtualized hardware from the Emotiv Launcher.
+We use this configuration to work virtualized hardware from the Emotiv Launcher.

 **Additional Dependencies**
 - [Emotiv Launcher](https://www.emotiv.com/emotiv-launcher/)
 - [Emotiv Developers License and Key](https://www.emotiv.com/developer/)

-With this branch you can establish a virtual brainware device and use it to imulate generative conection points in the interactive experiences.
+1. in the `DataSubscriber`, set `Use Virtual Device` to active
+2. in the `Scene` activate `UsePhysicalDevcice` GameObject
+3. in the `Scene` set `FreePlay` GameObject to inactive

+This boolean will allow for the data stream but not the motion data.

 ### 3. experimental-bci-integration